Hytashi/Hytashi/README.md

 :rocket: I am currently working on Eclazion, a Minecraft mini-games server.
 If you want to learn more about the project: [https://discord.eclazion.net/](https://discord.eclazion.net/)

-:milky_way: Second year Computer Science student
+:milky_way: Third year Computer Science student

 ☕ Java enjoyer